AbbVie (ABBV) Q3 2017 Results - Earnings Call Transcript

 Michael E. Severino, M.D. - AbbVie, Inc.

 Thank you, Rick.
-In order to allow time for our strategic update, I'll keep my prepared remarks brief, highlighting just a few noteworthy milestones from the quarter.
+In order to allow time for our strategic update, I'll keep my prepared remarks brief, highlighting just a few of the noteworthy milestones from the quarter.

-As Rick mentioned, we continued to make significant progress across our pipeline.
+As Rick mentioned, we've continued to make significant progress across our pipeline.
 In immunology, we reported results from several mid and late-stage trials.
 Just yesterday, we announced positive top line results from three Phase III studies evaluating risankizumab in psoriasis.
 Data from these trials demonstrated superior skin clearance with risankizumab treatment versus two leading biologics, Stelara and HUMIRA.

-In the ultIMMa-1 and ultIMMa-2 trials, 75% of patients receiving risankizumab in both studies achieved posse 90 compared to 42% and 48% of patients receiving Stelara respectively.
+In the ultIMMa-1 and ultIMMa-2 trials, 75% of patients receiving risankizumab in both studies achieved PASI 90 compared to 42% and 48% of patients receiving Stelara, respectively.

 We are particularly encouraged by the durable rates of skin clearance demonstrated in these two studies.
-At one year, roughly twice as many patients treated with risankizumab achieved full skin clearance compared to Stelara, with 56% and 60% of the risankizumab patients achieving posse 100 in ultIMMa-1 and ultIMMa-2 respectively.
+At one year, roughly twice as many patients treated with risankizumab achieved full skin clearance compared to Stelara, with 56% and 60% of the risankizumab patients achieving PASI 100 in ultIMMa-1 and ultIMMa-2 respectively.
 We also saw very high rates of efficacy in the IMMvent study, with risankizumab demonstrating superior rates of skin clearance compared to HUMIRA.

 Within this trial, we designed a portion of the study to evaluate risankizumab's efficacy in patients who had an inadequate response to HUMIRA.
 In this portion of the study, patients with an inadequate response to HUMIRA after 16 weeks were re-randomized to risankizumab or HUMIRA.
-And of these patients, 66% treated with risankizumab achieved posse 90 compared to 21% who continued with HUMIRA, demonstrating risankizumab's potential in the growing TNF inadequate responder population.
+And, of these patients, 66% treated with risankizumab achieved PASI 90, compared to 21% who continued with HUMIRA, demonstrating risankizumab's potential in the growing TNF inadequate responder population.
 We look forward to seeing data next year from the remaining trial in the psoriasis pivotal program.
 Our regulatory submission is on track for 2018, with commercialization expected in 2019.

-Moving now to upadacitinib, our oral selective JAK1 inhibitor, in development for six indications, last month we announced top line results from the second of our Phase III studies, the SELECT-BEYOND study.
+Moving now to upadacitinib, our oral selective JAK1 inhibitor, in development for six indications.
+Last month we announced top line results from the second of our Phase III studies, the SELECT-BEYOND study.
 In this trial, which evaluated patients who did not respond adequately or were intolerant to biologic DMARDs, both doses of upadacitinib met all primary and ranked secondary endpoints at week 12 and patient-sustained clinical response through week 24.

 Upadacitinib drove very high levels of response at ACR20.
 But more importantly, it drove strong levels of response on more stringent clinical endpoints, such as ACR50, ACR70, low disease activity, and DAS remission.
-We saw levels of efficacy in this difficult to treat refractory population, similar to efficacy more typically observed in bio-naive patients.
+We saw levels of efficacy in this difficult-to-treat refractory population, similar to efficacy more typically observed in bio-naive patients.

 We are aware that there continues to be significant investor interest regarding the topic of DVT and PE event rates.
 As we stated on our last earnings call, we have a comprehensive monitoring program in place for upadacitinib and have not observed anything in our Phase III program that we consider a signal, and the rate of DVT and PE across the program is consistent with the expected background rate in an RA population.